Zuko: Critical reception

-Zuko's character has received overwhelmingly positive reception from critics and audiences alike.
+Zuko's character development has received acclaim from critics and audiences alike.
 Tory Ireland Mell of IGN thought it was "painful" to watch Zuko try to win the trust of Team Avatar as he was "completely vulnerable, and no one cared."
 Mell found his reunion with Iroh to be "heartwarming."
 Zuko was listed by Zach Blumenfeld from Paste as the best character from the Avatar universe, with Blumenfeld noting his complex transformation and redemption story over the course of the series.
 John Maher of The Dot and Line stated that Zuko's character development throughout the series is "the best redemption arc in the history of television".
-Dante Basco received praise for his portrayal of the character.
+Dante Basco received praise for his voice acting and portrayal of the character.